-Today, we take a look at the what acutally happened in PNB Fraud or Nirav Modi Scam, the man behind it and how the diamond mogul was able to siphon billions from the country.
+Today, we take a look at what actually happened in PNB Fraud or Nirav Modi Scam, the man behind it and how the diamond mogul was able to siphon billions from the country.

 Who is Nirav Modi?

-Nirav Modi is a luxury diamond jeweler and designer who featured on listed containing the diamond kings of India.
+Nirav Modi is a luxury diamond jeweller and Designer who was featured on listed containing the diamond kings of India.
 He was also ranked 57th in the Forbes list of billionaires for 2017.
 Nirav Modi was born into the diamond business in Gujurat but was bought up in Belgium.

 Modi attended the Wharton School at the University of Pennsylvania but dropped out and accompanied his father to join his uncle Mehul Choksi’s business at the age of 19.
 Mehul Choksi was the head of the Gitanjali Group.
-The Group-owned 4000 retail jewelry stores across the country.
+The Group owned 4000 retail jewellery stores across the country.